 This step is probably one of the most important factors before opening your bakery to the public.
 Create a buzz around your bakery business and get people excited!
 There are several ways to attract customers.

 What you want to concentrate on is attracting the right sort of customers to your business.
-Building a social media fanbase is great, but if you’re a wholesale business could you better spend your time picking up the phone?
+Building a social media fanbase is great, but if you’re a wholesale business, could you better spend your time picking up the phone?

 Use what you found in your market research to design your brand.
 This means answering the below questions and conveying the responses in your interactions, logo and marketing material:

-This is likely to be your first point of contact with your potential customers, you don’t want it to let you down.
-You might be willing to make your own on Wix, but you’ll be rolling the dice to discover if your design skills are up to scratch.
-I’d advise that you find a reputable website builder that can build you a website to last.
-They are generally much cheaper to maintain too.
+Maybe you’re willing to make your own on Wix, but you’ll be rolling the dice to discover if your design skills are up to scratch.
+I’d advise finding a reputable website builder that can build you a website to last.
+They are generally cheaper to maintain too.

 What you need to make sure of is your ads should have a clear call to action that will entice the customer into your bakery business.

 A social media presence is pretty vital in today’s business world.
 Social media is the easiest way to get your brand message out there.

-Having an online business is a popular choice for a start-up.
-As an online bakery, you can do all of the product makings in your home bakery.
+An online business is a popular choice.
+As an online bakery, you can make all of the products in your home bakery.
 Sadly, no one can smell the nice aroma of freshly baked bread online.

 People need to know how to find you, and many people use Google to do and search for this.
-They’ll enter the phrases such as “bakery near me”, or perhaps tap in the name of your bakery.
+They’ll enter the phrases such as “bakery near me” or perhaps tap in the name of your bakery.

-Internet searchers either want to discover someone local to purchase bread from, or want to find more about your business.
-So having a properly built website that ranks well is very important.
+Internet searchers either want to discover someone local to purchase bread from or want to find out more about your business.
+A properly built website that ranks well is very important.

-It might sound a bit “out there” but setting up a YouTube channel and posting regular videos can draw customers in from destinations you could only dream of.
+It might sound a bit “out there”, but setting up a YouTube channel and posting regular videos can draw customers in from destinations you could only dream of.
 Becoming an authority on YouTube makes you a better baker in many people’s eyes.

 Costs to consider when starting up a bakery business:

 Funding is usually the biggest hurdle when starting a business for the first time.
 It’s easy to get excited and all pumped up, but it is important not to bite off more than you can chew.

 You may come up with the best-baked goods in the world, but what if you’re operating in the middle of nowhere?
 If you’re expecting customers to come to you, no one will!

 You should consider the location of your shop carefully before taking the plunge.
 You need to choose an area where you’ll have a good, steady flow of customers.
-Make sure that the location is accessible to people, like near public transportation or along busy roads.
+Make sure the location is accessible to people, like near public transportation or along busy roads.

 A business plan will serve as the backbone of your business and the road map to success.
 So make it great and well-detailed.
 I explain more in my book about my bakery business.

 Wherever you are, there are special permits and licenses that you should secure first before operating your business.
 You need to be familiar with the local laws and ordinances before you start your business.

 Also, consider that these things will require some time before they can be approved and processed, so make sure to give yourself some lead time.